Synthetixio/synthetix/README.md

 We have mostly forgone local and machine optimisations whenever they would come at the expense of clarity or simplicity.

-* `deploy.py` for deploying Havven contracts to the blockchain.
+* `deploy.py` For deploying Havven contracts to the blockchain.
-* `run_tests.py` runs the test suite.
+* `run_tests.py` Runs the test suite, which additionally generates a `test_settings.py` file, which can be used to activate or deactivate particular tests.
-* `contracts/` contains smart contract code to be deployed.
+* `contracts/` Contains smart contract code to be deployed.
-* `contracts/Owned.sol` a contract with an owner.
+* `contracts/Owned.sol` A contract with an owner.
+* `contracts/SelfDestructible.sol` A contract which can be destroyed by its owner after a delay.
+* `contracts/LimitedSetup.sol` An abstract contract which provides a modifier which disables functions except during a short period after construction.
+* `contracts/Pausable.sol` A contract that allows contract functions to be paused by the owner.
 * `contracts/SafeDecimalMath.sol` a math library for unsigned fixed point decimal arithmetic, with built-in safety checking.
+* `contracts/State.sol` A generic external state contract that can be attached to another contract for storage purposes.
-* `contracts/TokenState.sol` The balances of the DestructibleExternStateToken contract.
+* `contracts/TokenState.sol` The balances of ERC20 token contracts, inherits from State.
-* `contracts/DestructibleExternStateToken.sol` a foundation for generic ERC20 tokens with external state.
+* `contracts/ExternStateToken.sol` A foundation for generic ERC20 tokens with external state.
-* `contracts/ExternStateFeeToken.sol` a foundation for generic ERC20 tokens which also charge fees on transfers, with external state.
+* `contracts/FeeToken.sol` A foundation for generic ERC20 tokens which also charge fees on transfers, with external state.
-* `contracts/Nomin.sol` ether-backed nomin contract, with liquidation and confiscation logic.
+* `contracts/Nomin.sol` The nomin contract.
-* `contracts/Havven.sol` havven collateral token, including calculations involving entitlements to fees being generated by nomins.
+* `contracts/Havven.sol` The havven contract issuance functions are performed from here, as the Nomin and Havven contracts integrate together as a complex.
+* `contracts/Proxy.sol` A contract that allows functions to be called on the proxy, and pushed to an underlying implementation so that contract logic can be upgraded.
+Can operate in one of two modes, providing either a `CALL` or a `DELEGATECALL` proxy style.
+* `contracts/Proxyable.sol` An interface to allow underlying contracts to be used with a proxy operating in `CALL` style.
 * `contracts/HavvenEscrow.sol` vesting schedule manager, allows vested havvens to be freed up after certain dates.
+* `contracts/IssuanceController.sol` A contract that allows the foundation to buy and sell nomins in exchange for ether and havvens.
 * `contracts/Court.sol` a court of arbitration to enable the balance of malicious contracts to be democratically confiscated and frozen.
 * `tests/` test cases.
 * `tests/contracts` contracts used by the test suite.